navikt/altinn-admin/README.md

-# altinn-srr
+# altinn-admin

 [![Build Status](https://travis-ci.com/navikt/altinn-admin.svg?branch=master)](https://travis-ci.com/navikt/altinn-admin)

-Application for fetching control information from banks for audits on behalf of NAV Kontroll.
+Application for adminstration of altinn in the role as a serviceowner.

 ## Getting started